 Emma Laird

-Emma’s first aid journey began with Scottish Fire and Rescue, where she developed the foundations of her emergency response skills.
+Emma’s journey began with Scottish Fire and Rescue, where she developed the foundations of her emergency response skills.
 She then progressed into a youth programme with Street League Ayrshire, taking part in a volunteer first aid scheme that further strengthened her passion for event medical care.
 Emma later moved into private event medical work, gaining broad experience across a variety of events.

 Ryan Quinn